Policy Optimization in Dynamic Bayesian Network Hybrid Models of Biomanufacturing Processes: Empirical Study

 The practice-based policy was designed as follows.
 In the fermentation step, we use the same ``human'' policy as in Section \ref{subsec: performance}.
 In the purification step, since we do not have access to laboratory data, we instead implemented the practice-based rule of \cite{varga2001prediction}.

 Table \ref{table: policy comparison 2} reports the results of these approaches, including total reward, yield (citrate concentration after purification) and the final product purity ${P_H}/{(P_H+I_H)}$.
-The results from DBN-RL and DDPG are based on 30 macro-replications.
-Under the small sample size $R=8$, DBN-RL is competitive with the practice-based policy, and shows improved performance as $R$ increases.
+The results from DBN-RL and DDPG are based on 30 macro-replications. {With} a small sample size $R=8$, DBN-RL is competitive with the practice-based policy, and shows improved performance as $R$ increases.
 DDPG is much less sample-efficient, similar to what we saw before.